Chiral perturbation theory for heavy hadrons and chiral effective field theory for heavy hadronic molecules: Brief overview of the heavy hadron spectroscopy

-In the $Qqq$ picture, there are two orbital excitation modes, the $\rho$-mode with the orbital excitation (${\bm L}_\rho$) between the two light quarks, and the $\lambda$-mode one with the orbital excitation ${\bm L}_\lambda$ between the heavy quark and the light diquark.
+{ In quark model, a heavy baryon, composed of three quarks $Qqq$, has} two orbital excitation modes, the $\rho$-mode with the orbital excitation (${\bm L}_\rho$) between the two light quarks, and the $\lambda$-mode one with the orbital excitation ${\bm L}_\lambda$ between the heavy quark and the light diquark.
 They combine to form the total orbital angular momentum $\bm L={\bm L}_\rho+{\bm L}_\lambda$, which then couples with the spin of the two light quarks ($\bm s_{qq} $) and the heavy quarks ($\bm s_Q$) to form the total spin $\bm J$ of the heavy baryon.
-Due to the different excitation modes, there are multiple candidates for the singly baryons with specific $I(J^P)$ quantum numbers as shown in Table~\ref{tab:hsbd}.
+Due to the different excitation modes, there are multiple candidates for the singly baryons with specific $I(J^P)$ quantum numbers as shown in Table~\ref{tab:hsbd}. { In the HQEFT, only the quantum numbers of the light quark cloud $j^P_{\ell}$ matter. }

 Up to now, the knowledge about the excited singly heavy baryons is still quite poor.
 Among them, the $\Lambda_{c}(2940)^{+}$ and $\Sigma_{c}(2800)$ attracted much attention since they are located very close to the $ND^*$ ($2946$ MeV) and $ND$ ($2805$ MeV) thresholds, respectively, which leads to the molecular interpretations as discussed in Sec.~\ref{sec:5.8.1}.